St Paul's Cathedral

-Designed by Christopher Wren, St Paul’s Cathedral stands 365 feet (111 m) tall and is the second largest cathedral in the world, after St Peter’s Basilica in Rome.
+Designed by Christopher Wren, St Paul’s Cathedral stands 365 feet tall (that's 111 metres) and is the second largest cathedral in the world, after St Peter’s Basilica in Rome.

-The site where St Paul’s Cathedral is built has been the home of other religious buildings dating thousands of years ago, including a Greek temple and a dolmen.
+The site where St Paul’s Cathedral is built has been a religious site dating back thousands of years, and has even hosted a Greek temple and a dolmen.
 The Greek temple was replaced by the oldest church in England, founded in 604 AD.

 The church, made of wood, was one of the many buildings to be destroyed in the Fire of 1666.
 It was reconstructed several times, until St Paul’s Cathedral was erected between 1676 and 1710.

 Services held at the Cathedral include Churchill’s funeral and the wedding of Charles, Prince of Wales and Lady Diana.

 St Paul’s Cathedral is a colossal cross-shaped church, with striking decoration, especially its beautiful ceilings decorated with frescos.